huggingface/hub-docs/docs/hub/keras.md

 ## Using existing models

-The `huggingface_hub` library is a lightweight Python client with utlity functions to download models from the Hub.
+The `huggingface_hub` library is a lightweight Python client with utility functions to download models from the Hub.

 ```
 pip install huggingface_hub["tensorflow"]